GoogleCloudPlatform/community/tutorials/appengine-serve-machine-learning-model/index.md

         in: "query"
     ```

     This is optional, but allows you to grant service consumer permissions on the [Cloud Endpoints console][endpoints].
-The API key must be associated to a Google Cloud Platform project.
+The API key must be associated with a Google Cloud Platform project.
 You can create API keys on the [credentials][credentials] page.

 - Additionally, you can configure quota for each consumer at the project level.
 First we specify a service level metric in order to track the number of requests: